kubernetes/community/sig-architecture/production-readiness.md

     plane?
   - Will enabling / disabling the feature require downtime or reprovisioning of a node?
+    - What controls exist to to avoid accidental deletion or misconfiguration of this feature?
   - What happens if a cluster with this feature enabled is rolled back?
 What happens if it is subsequently upgraded again?
+  - If the feature needs to be re-enabled, how quickly can you recreate the configuration of the feature?
   - Are there tests for this?
 * Scalability
   - Will enabling / using the feature result in any new API calls?